Photon-Lazer-Team-3/Photon-Lazer/README.md

 # To run our code, please download the Photon-Lazer.jar File to your Windows computer.
 # Open up a command prompt/terminal that points to the directory where the Photon-Lazer.jar File is being stored.
 # Type in the following line to run our code: java -jar Photon-Lazer.jar
+#
+# Note: Supabase does not have a shareable access link to view our Database (like Heroku); therefore, the system's user will
+#        need to be invited to view our Database.
+We would like to apologize for the inconvenience.